Global online ESL market size in 2024?

 1. Apply for an online teaching job.

-2. Create a profile on an online English teaching marketplace platforms and market your services directly to students in a freelance capacity.
+2. Create a profile on an online English teaching marketplace platforms and market your services directly to students.

 3. Start your own freelance teaching business and attract students directly.